April 11, 2023

 Generally, rental income generated by the LLC is reported on the owner's individual tax return using Schedule E. The LLC does not pay taxes on rental income, as it is considered a pass-through entity where the profits and losses flow through to the owners' personal tax returns.

 However, the LLC must still file an annual tax return with the IRS, which reports the LLC's income and expenses.
-It is essential to keep clear and accurate records of all income and expenses related to the rental property and to maintain a separate bank account for the LLC to facilitate tax reporting and compliance.
+It is essential to keep clear and accurate records of all income and expenses related to the rental or investment property, and to maintain a separate bank account for the LLC to facilitate tax reporting and compliance.

 Additionally, state and local tax rules may vary, so it is advisable to seek advice from a tax professional for guidance on reporting income.